 As I think about him, I think the thing I most remember is his appreciation for history, for antiques, and antiquarian books.
 Maybe it was something he got from his own father, a Russian immigrant junk dealer whose barn in Aurora, Illinois was filled with treasures big and small.
 We rarely visited my dad’s parents, who seemed to inhabit another world far from our middle class North Shore suburban life, past cornfields and silos, cows and horses, highways and tollroads.
 But a trip to my grandfather’s barn always yielded some prize from another era, some 100-year-old magazine, a first-edition book even older than that.

 You thought I’d love it; after all, I was a biology major, and the thing worked.
 Perfectly–and still does.
 Because of you, Dad, I can never pass by an interesting piece of junk, a battered old book, a peculiar trinket without needing to know more about it–its history, its legacy, its importance and beauty.
-As I write this on Father’s Day 2016, I have to laugh, thinking about my Bram Stoker Award-nominated novel, The Apothecary’s Curse, and how much our history together, Dad, influenced the creation of my character–Gaelan Erceldoune, apothecary–and knowledgeable dealer in rare books and antiquities, doing business in a little shop, so much like the ones to which you introduced me, so many years ago.
+As I write this on Father’s Day 2020, I have to laugh, thinking about my Bram Stoker Award-nominated novel, The Apothecary’s Curse, and the world I created for Gaelan Erceldoune, which continues anew in Alchemy of Glass how much our history together, Dad, influenced the creation of my character–Gaelan Erceldoune, apothecary–and knowledgeable dealer in rare books and antiquities, doing business in a little shop, so much like the ones to which you introduced me, so many years ago.

 If your library doesn’t have a copy, please ask them, and they will be happy to oblige!